galkahana/PDF-Writer/readme.md

 This will either download the project and build it or use an installed version (provided that one exists and has a matching version).
 Change the `GIT_TAG` value to what version you'd like to install.
 You can use tags, branches, commit hashs. anything goes.
 Includes are included haha.

+Note that when installing PDFHummus with the bundled libraries built (this is the default behvaior which can be changed by setting `USE_BUNDLED` variable to `FALSE`) there are additional targets that PDFHummus includes:
+- PDFHummus::FreeType - bundled freetype library
+- PDFHummus::LibAesgm - bundled aesgm library
+- PDFHummus::LibJpeg - bundled libjpeg library
+- PDFHummus::LibPng - bundled libpng library
+- PDFHummus::LibTiff - bundled libtiff library
+- PDFHummus:::Zlib - bundled zlib library

+You can use those targets in additon or instead of using PDFWriter if this makes sense to your project (like if you are extracting images, having LibJpeg or LibPng around can be useful).

 # Packaging PDFHummus for installing someplace else